vegawidget/vegawidget/README.md

 ## Acknowledgements

   - [Alicia Schep](https://github.com/AliciaSchep) has been instrumental
-    in guiding the evolution of the API, and in making headway into JavaScript and Shiny.
+    in guiding the evolution of the API, and for introducing new features, particularly the JavaScript and Shiny functions.
   - [Haley Jeppson](https://github.com/haleyjeppson) and [Stuart
     Lee](https://github.com/sa-lee) have provided valuable feedback and
     contributions throughout the package’s development.